lasarobotics/FTCVision/README.md

 ```
 - Update Gradle configuration by pressing the green "Sync Project with Gradle Files" button in the header (this may take a minute)
 - Copy in Vision opmodes (those that end in `VisionSample.java`, located in `[vision-root]/ftc-robotcontroller/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes`) from the FTCVision directory into your opmode directory.
+- Before running the app for the first time, install the "OpenCV Manager" from the Google Play Store to enable Vision processing.
 - Run and test the code!
 Let us know if you encounter any difficulties.
 - You can now write your custom `VisionOpMode`!